-Mark is an architect and designer specializing in large sculpture in a variety of media.
+Mark is an architect & designer specializing in large sculpture in a variety of media.

-Mark was one of the principal designers at Sweden's famous Icehotel
+to become one of the lead designers at Sweden's famous Icehotel

-He was the architect of the world’s first permanent indoor Icebar/Icegallery in
+He design/built the world’s first permanent indoor Icebar/Icegallery in Gamla Stan,

-Stockholm and co-founder of the Dutch based ice stage design company Solid Water.
+Stockholm in 2001 and co-founded of the Dutch based ice stage design company Solid Water.

-Mark was a member of the team that designed and built the world's largest igloo (23m high) in the Italian Alps in 2008,
+Mark was a member of the team that designed and built the world's largest igloo (23m tall) in the Italian Alps in 2008,

-institutions worldwide: including Australia, Austria, Guatemala, Hungary, Norway, Sweden, and the USA.
+institutions in: Australia, Austria, Guatemala, Hungary, Norway, Sweden, and the USA.

 Lighting designer and collaborator with Tim Linhart, ice concert hall, Beaver Creek, CO, USA.